Stanley-Ye/2019-Fall-W251/week13/labs/README.md

 git submodule update --init
 mkdir build
 cd build
-cmake ../
+sudo cmake ../
-make -j6
+sudo make -j6
-make install
+sudo make install
 ```

 #### Notes
+* As you are exploring, just download all networks for image classification, object detection, segmentation when prompted.
+* On the tx2, your camera will be flipped until you follow [these instructions](https://devtalk.nvidia.com/default/topic/1023180/jetson-tx2/imagenet-camera-gets-reverse-orientation-image-on-tx2-with-tr2-1/2) to flip it.
 * Check out the [models](https://github.com/dusty-nv/jetson-inference#pre-trained-models) that Dusty's framework supports.
 The model downloader tool could be used at any time to download more!
-* It possible to switch between the on-board (Argus) and external USB (v4l2) camera using the flags such as --camera=[/dev/video0], --width=[640], --height=[480], --network=[resnet-18]
+* It possible to switch between the on-board (Argus) and external USB (v4l2) camera using the flags such as --camera=[/dev/video0], --width=[640], --height=[480], --network=[resnet-18]  Note that at as of today (Nov 25th), an attempt to use a usb camera causes the entire TX2 to seize up, cured only by reboot, doublefacepalm.
 * There is a lot of information in this repo, take some time to go through it!

 #### Running
 * Run the camera demo, e.g. ```./camera-viewer``` .
+See the notes section if your view is flipped.
 Close the window to exit the program.
 * Run the frame classification demo, e.g. ```./imagenet-camera```.
 What is the framerate you are getting?
 Try [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-camera.md)
 * Run the object detection demo, e.g. ```./detectnet-camera```.
 What is the framerate now?
 Experiment with [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/detectnet-camera-2.md)
 * Try to image segmentation demo as well: ```./segnet-camera``` Experiment with [other networks](https://github.com/dusty-nv/jetson-inference/blob/master/docs/segnet-console.md)
 * Remember the homework?
 Let's go back to [your trained model](https://github.com/dusty-nv/jetson-inference/blob/7e81381a96c1ac5f57f1728afbfdec7f1bfeffc2/docs/pytorch-plants.md) and continue.
 Convert our model to the ONNX format, and run imagenet-camera against it.
-* [Earlier in the year](https://github.com/MIDS-scaling-up/v2/tree/master/week07/hw/backup), w251 students trained a DetectNet model on the Kitti dataset.
+* [Earlier in the year](https://github.com/MIDS-scaling-up/v2/tree/master/week07/hw/backup), some w251 students trained a DetectNet model on the Kitti dataset.
 Follow [these](https://github.com/dusty-nv/jetson-inference/blob/master/docs/detectnet-snapshot.md) and [these](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-custom.md) instructions to use it for inference with the detectnet camera demo.
-Here's my command line, after downloading one of our student's [model](http://169.44.201.108:5000/models/20190216-223354-6fb5/download):
+Here's my command line, after downloading one of our student's model:
 ```
 # make sure you move the tgz archive to /jetson-inference/data/networks/kitti/ , decompress, and remove the last layer out of the deploy.prototxt
 NET=networks/kitti